 The examination starts with the written part (20 questions on computer), then the oral part follows (2 questions, each from winter and summer term).
 The exam is passed when student is successful in both written and oral parts; minimum 60% of test questions must be answered.

-You can download question to examination from pathological physiology here
+Students of 2017/2018 can download examination question from pathological physiology here.

 Students of 2016/2017 can download examination question from pathological physiology (Questions are for students, who are in the course registered for repeatedly) here